 It posits that humans all bet with their lives either that God exists or does not exist.
 Given the possibility that God actually does exist and assuming the infinite gain or loss associated with belief in God or with unbelief, a rational person should live as though God exists and seek to believe in God.
 If God does not actually exist, such a person will have only a finite loss (some pleasures, luxury, etc.).
 Pascal formulated the wager within a Christian framework.

-Zeno of Citium Stoicism is a school of Hellenistic philosophy founded in Athens by Zeno of Citium in the early 3rd century BC.
+The wager Stoicism.
+Stoicism is a school of Hellenistic philosophy founded in Athens by Zeno of Citium in the early 3rd century BC.

 The Stoics taught that emotions resulted in errors of judgment which were destructive, due to the active relationship between cosmic determinism and human freedom, and the belief that it is virtuous to maintain a will (called prohairesis) that is in accord with nature.
-Because of this, the Stoics presented their philosophy as a way of life, and they thought that the best indication of an individual's philosophy was not what a person said but how that person behaved.
+Because of this, the Stoics presented their philosophy as a way of life (lex devina), and they thought that the best indication of an individual's philosophy was not what a person said but how that person behaved.
 To live a good life, one had to understand the rules of the natural order since they taught that everything was rooted in nature.
 In the Renaissance there was Neostoicism, that is a syncretic philosophical movement, joining Stoicism and Christianity, influenced by Justus Lipsius.

 Erasmus was a classical scholar who wrote in a pure Latin style.
-He was an early proponent of religious toleration , and enjoyed the sobriquet "Prince of the Humanists"; he has been called "the crowning glory of the Christian humanists". [ 2 ] Using humanist techniques for working on texts, he prepared important new Latin and Greek editions of the New Testament.
+Amongst humanists, he enjoyed the sobriquet "Prince of the Humanists"; he has been called "the crowning glory of the Christian humanists".
+Using humanist techniques for working on texts, he prepared important new Latin and Greek editions of the New Testament.
 These raised questions that would be influential in the Protestant Reformation and Catholic Counter-Reformation.